Thick Soergel calculus in type A: Expression graphs and the idempotent

-We have now shown that $\phi_{x,y}$ is a consistent family of projectors, and thus it picks out some mutual summand of every reduced expression for $w_J$.
-We now wish to show that this summand is precisely $B_J$ (we have not even shown yet that the summand is nonzero).
-Let us temporarily denote the new object in $\mB$ corresponding to this family of projectors by the name $C$.
+The family $\phi_J$ picks out some mutual summand of every reduced expression for $w_J$, living in the Karoubi envelope of $\DC$, which we temporarily call $X$.
+We wish to show that this summand is precisely $B_J$ (we have not even shown yet that $X$ is nonzero).

-\begin{prop} The $R$-bimodule $\HOM_{\mB}(C,B_{\emptyset})$ is a free left (or right) $R$-module of rank $1$, generated by the map $\xi_J$ of degree $d_J$ which consists of including $C$ into $B_x$ for some reduced expression $x$ of $w_J$, and then placing dots on each line in $B_x$.
-This map is independent of the choice of $x$. \end{prop}
+\begin{prop} The $R$-bimodule $\HOM_{\DC}(X,\emptyset)$ is a free left (or right) $R$-module of rank $1$, generated by the map $\xi_J$ of degree $d_J$ which consists of including $X$ into $B_\xb$ for some reduced expression $\xb$ of $w_J$, and then placing dots on each strand of $B_\xb$.
+This map is independent of the choice of $\xb$. \end{prop}